IlyaLab/Pan-Cancer-Cell-Cell-Comm-Net/README.md

 4. Distributions - gene epxression and cell abundance probability distribution examples.

-5. Example - examples showing how the code.
+5. Example - small examples showing how the network is built and weighted.

-7. Results - edge weights, permuted weights, and the Differentially Weighted Edges (DWEs)
+7. Results - edge weights, permuted weights, and the Differentially Weighted Edges (DWEs).